 His academic work until now has focussed mainly on the recognition and management of children at risk for serious bacterial infections presenting to the emergency department.
 This work included the development and validation of clinical prediction models, assessing the clinical utility of vital signs and biomarkers, and evaluating management strategies of children at risk for sepsis.
 Ruud was one of the main authors of the first Dutch national guideline on the management of children with fever in secondary care (available at:http://www.nvk.nl/tabid/1558/articleType/ArticleView/articleId/887/default.aspx)

-He is currently an active researcher within the PERFORM consortium (chief investigator: Prof. Levin, Imperial College): a multi-centre, Horizon 2020 funded, study recruiting children with acute infections with the aim to discover and validate new biomarkers to differentiate viral and bacterial infections (https://www.perform2020.org).
+He is currently an active researcher within the PERFORM and DIAMONDS consortia (chief investigator: Prof. Levin, Imperial College): multi-centre, Horizon 2020 funded, studies recruiting children with acute infections with the aim to discover and validate new biomarkers to differentiate viral and bacterial infections (https://www.diamonds2020.eu ; https://www.perform2020.org).
 He is involved in ongoing studies looking at the epidemiology of children of fever visiting the emergency department, led by the team at the Erasmus MC, Rotterdam, the Netherlands (Principle investigator: Prof. Henriette Moll).
-He also applies metabolomic platforms in an attempt to identify metabolites associated with bacterial infection, with the goal of building point of care diagnostics tests, in a collaboration with Dr. Xinzhu Wang and Prof. Myra McClure (Imperial College).
+He also applies metabolomic platforms in an attempt to identify metabolites associated with bacterial infection, with the goal of building point of care diagnostics tests.
 As a visiting fellow, he is part of the team within the PERFORM consortium evaluating the health economics of implementing a potential new diagnostic test in children with fever in health care systems across Europe, together with researchers at the London School of Hygiene and Tropical Medicine (Principal investigator: Dr. Shunmay Yeung).

 Ruud was one of the author’s of two children’s books to promote patient education of children presenting to the emergency department: